tkurtbond/tkurtbond.github.io/pending/retro-clones.rst

-  character classes going to level 20, since it doesn't match the B/X model that that is implied by the Basic Fantasy website with the statement “The Basic Fantasy Role-Playing Game is a rules-light game system modeled on the classic RPG rules of the early 1980's.” rather than Labyrinth Lord's rescaling of B/X to match AD&D.
+  character classes going to level 20, since it doesn't match the B/X model that that is implied by the Basic Fantasy website with the statement “The Basic Fantasy Role-Playing Game is a rules-light game system modeled on the classic RPG rules of the early 1980's.”
+  Compare that to Labyrinth Lord's rescaling of B/X to match AD&D.

   .. _Basic Fantasy: https://www.basicfantasy.org/